uabrc/uabrc.github.io/docs/data_management/lts/tutorial/individual_lts_tutorial.md

 If you are continuing in the same session with your **conda environment already activated**, you can directly use the `s3cmd` commands.
 If you are starting a new session or returning at a later date, make sure to load the Anaconda module and activate your conda environment before using `s3cmd`.

-### How to Grant Access to Other Accounts for your Buckets?
+### How to Grant Access to Other Allocations for your Buckets?

 Managing access to your buckets is essential for both collaboration and security.
 By setting up specific [bucket policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-policies.html), you can control who can view or modify your bucket’s contents.
 Follow these steps to grant access: